RhinoScriptSyntax in Python

 import rhinoscriptsyntax as rs

-import above not only imports the library, but also renames the namespace to
+import above not only imports the library, but also renames the module to

-AddCircle() method in the RhinoScriptSyntax namespace can be used to create a circle:
+AddCircle() method in the RhinoScriptSyntax module can be used to create a circle:

 import rhinoscriptsyntax as rs centerpoint = [1, 2, 4] rs.AddCircle( centerpoint, 5.0 )